Psychology Careers & Internships

 - Industrial-organizational psychologist

-- Professional counselor (clinical mental health, community counseling, school counseling, pastoral counseling, rehabilitation counseling)
+- Professional counselor (clinical mental health, school counseling)

-Mount Mary offers a Master of Science in Counseling program to prepare you to become a licensed clinical mental health, community or school counselor.
+Mount Mary offers a Master of Science in Counseling program to prepare you to become a licensed clinical mental health or school counselor.

 Get Real-World Experience in College